dimitrij-jovanovski/StockData/Assignment3/README.md

-For the third homework assignment, you will need to implement all functional and nonfunctional requirements of your application.
-The code doesn’t need to have high quality and it doesn’t need to be refactored.
-At the end you should have a web application that fills all requirements defined in the SRS document you turned in for the first homework assignment.
-In this homework assignment, you will need to implement three different analyses in your application.
-Each type of analysis has a distinct focus and methodology for data processing, and their successful implementation directly impacts the maximum grade you can achieve:

 #  Technical Analysis
 The technical analysis focuses on studying historical stock price and trading volume data to identify trends and patterns, which can help predict future price movements.
 For this